PROUT, What It Stands For: 1st fundamental principle

 3 Robert M. Hutchins, of the Ford Foundation, in “Are Our Teachers Afraid to Teach”, Look magazine, March 9, 1954, subsequently published in Bulletin of the American Association of University Professors, 1954.

 4 Sadvipra means “one whose mind is embedded in Supreme Truth”; from Sanskrit sat (truth) and vipra (intellect).
-They are morally and developed spiritually developed individuals who earn people’s respect by their practical devotion to their sublime core values.
+They are morally and spiritually developed individuals who earn people’s respect by their practical devotion to their sublime core values.

 Copyright Proutist Universal 2011